 Migrating from CSM v3.2 to CSM 4.0

-CSM allows you to choose whether to use a MySQL database or an Oracle Database for your Authorization Schema.
 The sections that follow provide instructions for migrating each type of database from CSM 3.2 to CSM 4.0.

 MySQL Migration – CSM 3.2 to CSM 4.0

 The following procedure provides the steps needed to update the MySQL database from an existing CSM 3.2 authorization schema to a CSM 4.0 authorization schema.